openaps/docs/docs/docs/Build Your Rig/pi-install.md

 On Mac, open Terminal and `ssh pi@raspberrypi.local`

-On Windows, use PuTTY to connect as the `pi` user to hostname `raspberrypi.local`
+On Windows, use PuTTY for an ssh connection.
+Username on all new Pi's is `pi`.
+The username used by everyone after this step is `root` because you have to be the super user, the user with full priviledges.
+To connect as `pi` use the same hostname for all new Pi's, `raspberrypi.local`.
+This could also be input into PuTTY as pi@raspberrypi.local.
+The password for logging in as `pi` is `raspberry`.

 ### Run openaps-install.sh ###